eBook (EPUB) Publication FAQ

-If, however, you would like a little assistance, we offer several affordable eBook publishing packages.
+If, however, you would like a little assistance, we offer several affordable ebook publishing packages.

 How do I create an eBook in EPUB format?

-Although this is the most frequently asked question about eBooks, it is also the most difficult one to answer concisely.
+Although this is the most frequently asked question about ebook, it is also the most difficult one to answer concisely.
 Have a look at the following video tutorials to get an idea of what you will need to get started.

-Then download the eBook Creator Guide to use as a handy reference when preparing your manuscript for conversion to an eBook in EPUB format.
+Then download the ebook Creator Guide to use as a handy reference when preparing your manuscript for conversion to an ebook in EPUB format.